13. Herb Lubalin

 Fletcher's logo for London's V&A museum is testament to the timeless appeal of his work – designed in 1989, it's still going strong.
 The relatively fragile Bodoni-style serifs work brilliantly with negative space to create a high-contrast, confident logotype.

 Fletcher passed away in 2006, but check out the Alan Fletcher archive for a comprehensive journey through his career.

 20. Milton Glaser

-Milton Glaser is one of the world's most celebrated graphic designers.
+Milton Glaser was one of the world's most celebrated graphic designers.
 His most famous work is undoubtedly the logo he designed for New York to promote tourism in the city in 1977.

 Much used, adapted and adored, the I ❤ NY logo is set in American Typewriter, a rounded slab serif.

-But Glaser is much more than the one logo.
+But Glaser, who died in 2020, was much more than the one logo.
 His work for Bob Dylan, DC Comics and The Brooklyn Brewery are just some of the logo masterpieces that cement him as one of the most prominent designers in history.

 "The most important thing in design, it seems to me, is the consequence of your action, and whether you're interested, fundamentally, in persuading people to do things that are in their interests," he told us in an exclusive interview in 2009).